-The Company has adopted all the new and revised standards which are relevant to the Company and are effective for annual financial periods beginning on or after 1 January 2019.
+The Company has adopted all the new and revised standards which are relevant to the Company and are effective for annual financial periods beginning on or after 1 January 2023.
 The adoption of these standards did not have any material effect on the financial performance or position of the Company.

-Adoption of New/Revised FRS which are not yet effective
+New/Revised FRS which are issued but not yet effective

-At the date of the financial statements, the following new or revised standards have been issued and relevant to the Company but not yet effective:
+At the date of authorisation of these financial statements, the Company has not adopted the following new and revised standards applicable to the Company that have been issued but not yet effective: